AaHaHaa/MMTools/README.md

 > [!NOTE]
 > This package is always solved in the frequency domain such that the nonlinear term has a $\omega$ prefactor, rather than $\omega_0(1+\frac{i}{\omega_0}\partial_t)$ with the shock-wave term.
 Shock-wave term is a first-order Taylor-series term of the frequency-dependent nonlinearity.
 There is no point using it; just use the general $\omega$, which cannot be simpler.
 Please see the supplement of https://doi.org/10.1063/5.0189749 for the derivation of MM-UPPE and understand how the shock-wave term appears and why it's unnecessary if MM-UPPE is solved in the frequency domain.

-4. Support both scalar and polarized scenarios.
-Controlled with `sim.scalar=true/false`.
+4. Support both scalar and polarized scenarios, controlled with `sim.scalar=true/false`.
 5. Support random mode coupling.
 6. Support both passive and gain fibers
    - Gain model includes Gaussian gain and rate-equation gain, for both single-mode and multimode scenarios.